-The inimitable Georgette Heyer - A tour of her Regency England
+The Inimitable Georgette Heyer - A tour of her Regency England

 A video talk

+Georgette Heyer’s Regency novels have never been out of print.
+And there’s good reason for that.
+Her historical comedies of manners have charm, wit, romance, perception into human nature and a wealth of fabulous historical detail.
 This talk will take you to the places where she sets her novels.
 Discover the gentlemen’s clubs of Regency London, Almack’s where her heroines dance, the shops they visit, the squares and crescents where they walk and such towns as Bath and Brighton where they go for their health or to ‘take the air’.
 Learn about the real historical figures she introduces into her fiction, the sporting venues, and the English counties she most favoured as settings for her stories.

 100% guaranteed.
-If you don’t feel my talk is great value for money, please let me know why and I will refund your purchase price.
+If you don’t feel this product is great value for money, please let me know why and I will refund your purchase price.

 It is not possible in a 56 minute talk to cover all aspects of Georgette Heyer’s life and work.
 If you’re keen to learn more, there are many fabulous books available – about her life, her characters, style and influence.
 Here you can find a list of books I recommend to learn more about Georgette and her work, along with links to buy her books in print, ebook or audio.
 Have anything to add here?
 Let me know.